sternb12/ai-care-PT-interviewing/README.md

 ## Citation

-If you use AI CARE in your research or educational programs, please cite our work appropriately.
+If you use AI CARE in your research or educational programs, please cite our work appropriately

 By using AI CARE, you acknowledge this is a research tool intended for educational purposes